 - Set up the node

-- configure the node name (cnfname).
+- configure the node name (cnfname)

-- configure the time zone (cnftmzn).
+- configure the time zone (cnftmzn)

 - configure date (cnfdate)

 - configure the LAN interface (cnflan).

-- configure the auxiliary or terminal ports to support any necessary external devices such as a local printer, an autodial modem, or an external multiplexer attached to the unit (cnfprt, cnfterm, cnftermfunc).
+- configure the auxiliary or terminal ports to support any necessary external devices such as a local printer, an autodial modem, or an external multiplexer attached to the unit (cnfprt, cnfterm, cnftermfunc)

 - Set up the trunks to other routing nodes

-- verify the correct cards are in both the local and remote nodes (dspcds).
+- verify the correct cards are in both the local and remote nodes (dspcds)

-- up the trunk at each node (uptrk).
+- up the trunk at each node (uptrk)

-- configure any parameters required for the trunk at each node (cnftrk).
+- configure any parameters required for the trunk at each node (cnftrk)

 - set up Y redundancy if desired (addyred)

-- \\\\

-• If using an IPX/IGX Interface Shelf, configure it as shelf
+If using an IPX/IGX Interface Shelf, configure it as shelf

-- Up the trunk from the AIT/BTM to the BPX using (uptrk).
-Shelf trunks for the IPX/IGX must be upped on both the Routing Hub and the Shelf before the Shelf can be joined to the Routing Network - Contact Customer Service to configure the IPX/IGX shelf option. - At the BPX, add the IPX/IGX as a shelf to the BPX (addshelf).
+- Up the trunk from the AIT/BTM to the BPX using uptrk.
+Shelf trunks for the IPX/IGX must be upped on both the Routing Hub and the Shelf before the Shelf can be joined to the Routing Network. - Contact Cisco Service Support to configure the IPX/IGX shelf option.